github/codeql/java/ql/src/change-notes/2024-01-11-manual-neutral-model-blocks-generated-models.md

 ---
 category: minorAnalysis
 ---
-* A manual neutral model for a callable now blocks and generated summary models for that callable from having any effect.
+* A manual neutral summary model for a callable now blocks all generated summary models for that callable from having any effect.